 If you install or update to Download Monitor version 4.3 or higher and your PHP version is lower than version 5.3, Download Monitor won’t work (it will not load at all).
 In order to fix this, there are two things you can do.

-1. Upgrade your PHP version This is the best solution, by far.
-Most of the times this is something your host can do for you.
+This is the best solution, by far.
+Most of the time this is something your host can do for you.
 This shouldn’t take long and they shouldn’t charge you for it.
-Send them an email them to upgrade the PHP version of your account.
-We recommend upgrading to PHP version 7.0 at least but in case of PHP version, the higher the better.
+Send them an email to upgrade the PHP version of your account.
+We recommend upgrading to PHP version 7.0 at least but in the case of the PHP version, the higher the better.
 After your PHP version is upgraded, Download Monitor will automatically work and the notice will go away.